RECENT ACTIVITY

 HEALTH IMPACTS

 Exposure to fumigants at levels above health standards may cause non-cancer health effects.
 Non-cancer health effects are not expected when pollutant levels are below health-based reference levels.
 Current information indicates that MeBr is the most common fumigant used at fumigation facilities.
-Potential non-cancer health effects from MeBr can include impacts to respiratory, developmental, and nervous systems, cardiovascular, and gastrointestinal systems.
+Potential non-cancer health effects from MeBr can include impacts to the respiratory, developmental, nervous, cardiovascular, and gastrointestinal systems.

 PREVIOUS AIR MONITORING